bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

     v)  file_to_list              | 4
     v)  __init__                  | 1

 Updating this codebase will be much easier!
+Cool how improvement of one guideline leads to improvement in another one.

 #### 8. Keep your codebase small (Chapter 9)